Comparing AI LLM Audio models (part 2)

 Citations & References included at the bottom of this article

-In this series, I aim to assess the functional use of cutting-edge LLM tools for Sound Design and Music Production.
-It is not my intent to ascribe a moral value to 'AI', Neural Nets, or LLM tools.
+In this series, I aim to assess the functional use of cutting-edge LLM tools or "AI" for Sound Design and Music Production.
+It is not my intention to delve into the ethical implications of these tools nor assign moral judgments to them.

 Part 1.
 Provides an introduction for the series.